JD-01-DEV/Roka-AI/README.md

 ### Installaion

 #### Linux
-you can get **Android Studio** either from Flatpak / Snap / Homebrew / Official website in `deb` format. but my recommandation is to have it through `deb` package so that Android Studio can interact with Linux for debugging purpose.
+you can get **Android Studio** either from Flatpak / Snap / Homebrew / Official website in `deb` format. but my recommendation is to have it through `deb` package so that Android Studio can interact with Linux for debugging purpose.

 ***Deb:***